Why Train for Shorter Distances?

 Then in the fall, I trained and PRed in a marathon.

 Since 2016, there has been one to PR to allude me: the 5k.
 I wished I had an opportunity to race a 5k when I was in half marathon shape, but I didn’t.
-So now as we enter 2019, I’m looking forward to just building speed and fitness for both 5ks and half marathons.
+Now I’m looking forward to training for shorter distances and hopefully PRing in them.
+I’m looking forward to just building speed and fitness for both 5ks and half marathons.

-So anyway, sometimes the best thing we can do for our running is to take a break and train for another distance.
+So anyway, sometimes the best thing we can do for our running is to take a break and train for a shorter distance:

 A Mental Break:

 Sometimes going through countless weekend long runs can be tiring, boring, and downright unenjoyable.
 At the end of the NYCM training cycle, I felt exhausted from long runs and higher mileage.
 I felt like my life was starting to revolve around when and how I would get the long run in, and that’s not me.
-I like to do other things whether it’s seeing friends, hiking, or not just not worrying about a long run.
+I like to do other things, whether seeing friends, hiking, or not just not worrying about a long run.
+Training for shorter distances allows you to have a life outside of running.

 The feeling of high mileage can be repetitive or mentally challenging.
 Many people thrive on that, but many people don’t.
-Focusing at different distances throughout the year allows your brain a mental break.
-There isn’t a need to run a 20-mile long run while training for 5ks, in fact, it’s counter-intuitive.
+Training for shorter distances throughout the year allows your brain a mental break.
+There isn’t a need to run a 20-mile long run while training for 5ks; in fact, it’s counter-intuitive.

-Sometimes lowering mileage and training for a shorter race can break you free of that training rut.
-Doing faster runs with more “action,” can bring excitement back to your running.
-I used to hate speed work, now it’s one of my favorite workouts of the week.
+Sometimes lowering mileage and training for a shorter distance can break you free of that training rut.
+Doing faster runs with more “action” can bring excitement to your running.
+I used to hate speed work; now it’s one of my favorite workouts of the week.
+I love going to the track!

 Long runs also take a lot of time.
-It’s not the three hours of actual running but the recovery period, as well as are the “are you going to want to be productive the rest of the day” mindset after a long run.
+It’s not the three hours of actual running but the recovery period and the “are you going to want to be productive the rest of the day” mindset after a long run.
 Most of my 20-mile-long run days were spent relaxing at home and being as lazy as humanly possible.

-5ks use more fast-twitch muscles while longer races use more slow twitch muscles.
+5ks use more fast-twitch muscles, while longer races use more slow-twitch muscles.
 Building both can benefit your running in every distance.
+Training for shorter distances allows you to build and use different muscles.

-By running and racing shorter distances, you are able to increase turn over.
+By running and racing shorter distances, you can increase turnover.
 You’ll become a more efficient runner at both shorter and longer distances.

-You also recover much faster from races, so you can run more races while still recovering appropriately.
+You also recover much faster from races to run more races while still recovering appropriately.
 Maybe that is my favorite part!

-Racing 5ks or a shorter event doesn’t have to be painful or boring.
+Racing or training for shorter distances doesn’t need to be painful or boring.
 It’s a challenge to train or race for like any other event.
+Sure it takes less time to complete them, but it doesn’t mean they are any easier!

 Questions for you: